greg-raven/grus/_posts/2017-02-07-confirm-senator-sessions-for-attorney-general.md

 categories:
 - Letters
 tags:
-- Senator Dianne Feinstein
+- Dianne Feinstein
-- Senator Kamala Harris
+- Kamala Harris
 ---

 Please vote in favor of Sen. Sessions' nomination for the post of Attorney General.
 Sen. Sessions has consistently expressed a desire to uphold the law and to make sure our nation's laws are enforced.
 He will make a fine attorney general and I urge you to vote to approve his nomination.